nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-**Tuition Address Book (TAB)** is an all-in-one desktop application that helps private 1-to-1 home tutors like you keep track of the large number of students and your respective lesson information, and empower you to provide the best quality home tuition service.
+**Tuition Address Book (TAB)** is an all-in-one desktop application that helps 1-to-1 private home tutors manage their students and lessons information.
+TAB empowers you to provide the best quality home tuition service by making admin tasks a breeze through its powerful management capabilities, organisation tools, intelligent automation, and amazing ergonomics.

-TAB is a Command Line Interface (CLI) application which allows you to interact with it with just text inputs.
+Our Command Line Interface (CLI) design allows you to interact with TAB without ever leaving the keyboard.
 On top of that, TAB also comes with a clean and aesthetic Graphical User Interface (GUI), allowing you to view your data easily.

-With TAB, you can effortlessly manage your students' contact details faster than a typical mouse/GUI driven app.
+With TAB, you can effortlessly manage your students' contact details faster than a typical mouse/GUI-driven app.

 --------------------------------------------------------------------------------------------------------------------

 ## About This Guide

-This user guide is intended for any user of TAB.
-It provides installation instructions to help get you started with using TAB, and describes in detail the features available in TAB.
+This user guide is intended for any user and contains everything you need to know to make the best use out of TAB.

 **Navigation**

-In the [Table of Contents](#toc), each item listed is a link which you can click on to go directly to that section in the guide.
+Simply use our [Table of Contents](#toc) to go directly to the section that is relevant to you.
+We also provide links in relevant places for your ease of reading.

 **Conventions Used**

 Syntax | Meaning
 --------|------------------
 `text` | A command to be entered into the command box in TAB.
-<kbd>text</kbd> | A keyboard input, or a button to be clicked on.
+<kbd>text</kbd> | A keyboard input or a button to be clicked on.
-[text](#about-this-guide) | Links to other parts of the document, or links to be opened in the browser.
+[text](#about-this-guide) | Links to other pages or other parts of the document.
 _text_ | Caption for images.
-<div markdown="block" class="alert alert-info"> :information_source: </div> | Indication that the following text is a note, which is useful in helping you understand how TAB works.
+<div markdown="block" class="alert alert-info"> :information_source: </div> | An informative note that can help you understand how TAB works.
-<div markdown="block" class="alert alert-primary"> :bulb: </div> | Indication that the following text is a tip, which allows you to interact with TAB more effectively and quickly.
+<div markdown="block" class="alert alert-primary"> :bulb: </div> | A tip that can help you to interact with TAB more effectively and efficiently.
-<div markdown="block" class="alert alert-warning"> :exclamation: </div> | Indication that the following text is important.
-Missing it out may impair your user experience and may potentially cause TAB to misbehave!
+<div markdown="block" class="alert alert-warning"> :exclamation: </div> | A cautionary note of things that you should be careful about.

 --------------------------------------------------------------------------------------------------------------------